Stela of Noferhaut

 The exhibition presents the age of Egyptian pharaoh Amenhotep II and the sensational discovery of his tomb with the life-size reconstruction of his burial chamber unearthed in the Valley of the Kings at its focus.
 Visitors can also familiarise themselves with the history of the great archaeological discovery based on the original documentation of the excavation.
 The colourful scenes decorating the walls of the chamber evoke the journey taken by the sun god and the deceased pharaoh reborn in the afterlife.
 Items from the original documentation of the excavation placed around the burial chamber allow a glimpse into the most exciting moments of the remarkable archaeological discovery, and visitors can step inside the fascinating life-size replica of the burial chamber of Amenhotep II.

-Amenhotep II and his age
+Amenhotep II and his time

 Amenhotep II ruled Egypt in the last decades of the 15th century BC, about 3,400 years ago.
 His father, the legendary Thutmose III, had incredible power concentrated in his hands by the standards of the time: thanks to his successful military campaigns, Egypt’s political influence and commercial domination spread from Nubia to the Euphrates.
 Amenhotep II ruled the vast empire he inherited from his father with success, creating a long period of stability and peace in Egypt.
 During his reign, most of the important offices and court titles were held by people close to the king.
 The pharaoh was famous for his great physical skills: he excelled in archery, rowing, running and horse riding.
 His outstanding successes in various sports and his love for horses are recorded in contemporary texts.